Need to know which UK restaurants to book a table at next? You’ve come to the right place.

-The tasting menu is fish focused and will be served up by the chefs themselves.
-Prices start from £42pp for a six-course lunch and £68pp for an eight-course dinner.
-Wine pairing is £58pp.
+The tasting menu is fish focused and served up by the chefs themselves.
+Prices start from £54pp for a six-course lunch and £98pp for an eight-course dinner.
+Wine pairing is £84pp.

-With a tasting menu for just £35pp, we were thrilled when London finally got a Six By Nico restaurant.
+With a six-course tasting menu for £48pp, we were thrilled when London finally got a Six By Nico restaurant.
 The first one opened in Fitzrovia followed by a second in Canary Wharf.

-With restaurants in Glasgow, Edinbugh, Belfast, Manchester and Liverpool, it’s also one you don’t have to live in the capital to enjoy.
+With restaurants in Aberdeen, Belfast, Dublin, Edinburgh, Glasgow, Manchester, Leeds and Liverpool, it’s also one you don’t have to live in the capital to enjoy.
 Read our full review of Six by Nico London here

 Read next: The top 100 restaurants in the UK